Mitsinjo Bathroom Project – Madagascar

 Peace Corps Volunteer Directing Project

-This project is a part of Mitsinjo’s plan to put a major emphasis on ecotourism, which has the end goal of dramatically expanding their development and conservation efforts.
+This project is a part of Mitsinjo’s plan to put a major emphasis on ecotourism, which has the end goal of dramatically expanding its development and conservation efforts.

 Dollar Amount of Project